 Now For The Parents

-Both parents get a hit of oxytocin just from the sight, smell, skin and eye contact with their babies.
+Both parents get a hit of oxytocin just from the sight, smell, skin and eye contact with their baby.
 The mother gets her milk flowing and the uterus tightens while breast feeding.
 Oxytocin is also released when hugging or being affectionate with the baby.
 So the giving of food and the conversation that may go with it, is associated with affection, warmth, and love for the parents as well.

 When the children are young and the parents want to cheer them up with something that says, “I love you,” what do parents often do?
 They make cookies, go out for supper, serve ice cream, or some other confection.
 The parents may get a jolt of “love” from the appreciation of their kids.